sentialabs/porpoise/README.md

 ## Welcome

-Porpoise implements a Redis like interface using MySQL as its storage engine.
-This provides an easy replacement for Rails applications that currently use Redis to store key/value data and would like to switch to MySQL for whatever reason.
+Porpoise implements an additional cache backend for Ruby on Rails applications.
+It's compatible with Rails' ActiveSupport::Cache interface and is easily configured.
+It also provides a Redis like interface using your chosen RDBMS as its storage engine.
+This provides an easy replacement for Rails applications that currently use Redis to store key/value data and would like to switch an RDBMS for whatever reason.

 ### Performance

 Redis outperforms this implementation by a long shot and I don't think I have to tell why.
 For an SQL based solution it still performs alright though.
 Besides, this thing integrates with Rails, uses ActiveRecord and all the bloat that comes with it.
-And altough a cache should help performance, cache read/write speed sometimes are not the bottleneck.
+And altough a cache should help performance, cache read/write speed sometimes are not the problem.
+To prevent firing the same query when reading the same cache fragment over and over again, this thing comes with a short life in-memory cache to quickly return those items.
+In our situation, reading data was even faster than the Redis based solution.

 ### Then why?

 To simplify your stack?
 To get a real multi-master setup using MySQL/Galera?
 To get rid of an unstable situation?
+To have a centralized cache when you have no Memcache or Redis at your disposal?

-This gem was written out of the need to get rid of our shaky Redis Dynomite cluster which we implemented due to the requirement of having real multi-master clusters.
+This gem was written out of the need to get rid of a shaky Redis Dynomite cluster which we implemented due to the requirement of having real multi-master clusters.
 Master-slave- and failover setups tend to break over time, so multi-master is the only acceptable way to go.

 So Redis /w Dynomite kept exploding at every little burp so we needed a solution.
 MySQL / Galera was already there as our primary datastore so the alternative was easily chosen.
-Reasons: proven multi-master setup and a more easy stack.
+Reasons: proven multi-master setup and a less complex stack.
+This was a win/win solution.
 With our userbase and use of Redis, performance was of minor importance.

 ## Compatibility

-This gem has been tested with Rails 3, but probably also works with newer versions of Rails.
+This gem has been tested with Rails 3, and includes tests for Rails 4 and Rails 5.

 ## Installation